 You will have 3 bedrooms to choose from; a large master room with en-suite and king size 4 poster bed, a large double and a large twin with desk and height adjustable chair.
 There is a house bathroom with a roll top bath big enough for two and a loo with a view.

 The kitchen and dining room is open plan and is a great sociable space.
-The hand built bespoke wooden kitchen has been described as a cooks dream with good quality equipment, and an Aga so the house is always warm and cosey.
+The hand built bespoke wooden kitchen has been described as a cooks dream with good quality equipment, and an electric Aga so the house is always warm and cosy.
 In this room, there is a piano and guitar with sheet music, books, magazines, radio, I POD dock and WiFi .
 The sitting room has a TV with 'free to air' satellite channels, magazines, books, games and a log burner.
 You will even have central heating, double glazing, hot or cold running water, electricity, an iron and a hairdryer.

 There is an information folder in the kitchen which clearly explains how to work everything and you will have your very own mini tourist information centre to hand with leaflets and organised folders to help you plan your perfect holiday.